 By Dietrich Knauth

-FTX‘s founder Sam Bankman-Fried, who has been accused of stealing billions of dollars from FTX customers to pay debts incurred by his Alameda Research hedge fund, has pleaded not guilty to fraud charges.
-Several former top executives, including Alameda Research CEO Caroline Ellison, have pleaded guilty to fraud.
+Bankman-Fried, who has been accused of stealing billions of dollars from FTX customers to pay debts incurred by his crypto-focused hedge fund, has pleaded not guilty to fraud charges.
+He is scheduled to face trial in October.